control-toolbox/Tutorials.jl/docs/src/tutorial-free-times-orbital.md

 Draft = true
 ```

-## A more concrete example about the change of orbit of a satellite:
+## A more concrete example about the change of orbit of a satellite

-## Here are the required packages for the tutorial:
+## Here are the required packages for the tutorial

 ```@example orbit
 using OptimalControl